messageformat/messageformat/README.md

 [See just how many different pluralization rules there are.](http://unicode.org/repos/cldr-tmp/trunk/diff/supplemental/language_plural_rules.html)

 MessageFormat in Java-land technically incorporates all other type formatting (and the older ChoiceFormat) directly into its messages, however, in the name of filesize, messageformat.js only strives to implement **SelectFormat** and **PluralFormat**.

 There are plans to pull in locale-aware **NumberFormat** parsing as a "plugin" to this library, but as of right now, it's best to pass things in preformatted (as suggested in the ICU docs).

+We have also ported the Google Closure implementation of [NumberFormat](https://github.com/jedtoolkit/numberformat.js), but there is no direct integration of these two libraries.
+(They work well together!)

 ## What problems does it solve?